-Associations.
-Declarations are typically found within objects called "association lists" which include declarations and may also include other fields.
-The CPSA tool creates associations in its defskeleton outputs specifying things like the algorithmic method used to produce this skeleton, or the label of the parent, et cetera.
+Declarations are typically found syntactically in "association lists" which include declarations and may also include other fields, whether in protocol declarations, role declarations within them, or in skeleton query declarations.
+For instance, the CPSA tool creates associations in its defskeleton outputs specifying things like the algorithmic method used to produce this skeleton, or the label of the parent, etc. CPSA handles comments in the same way.
+Any association list entry (header ... stuff...) in which the header is unrecognized is treated as a comment, and preserved in the output.
+This is convenient not just for documenting your specifications, but also for defining material to be used not by CPSA itself but by downstream tools.

 Be careful when using declarations that you do not mis-spell the keywords!
-If you do, they will typically be taken as an association and ignored, so they will not have the effect you intended.
+If you do, they will typically be treated just like a comment and ignored, so they will not have the effect you intended.